 People with severe or painful muscle spasms should see a doctor.

-How are muscle spasms diagnosed and treated?
+How are muscle spasms Diagnosed?

 To diagnose the muscle spasm, the doctor will ask the following questions to the patient: